 - Celery, carrots, onion: This is a pretty classic chicken stock combination used to impart flavor and the base of many soups.

-- Fresh thyme: I like fresh thyme because it’s easier to strain from the broth and I think it leaves a fresher tasting stock.
+- Fresh thyme: I like fresh thyme because it’s easier to strain from the chicken broth, and I think it leaves a fresher-tasting stock.
 You could also use 1 teaspoon of dried thyme leaves, just not powdered thyme.
 It will give the stock a muddy color.

 - Bay leaves: Bay leaves lend a floral sweetness to the stock.